mapeditor/tiled/docs/manual/introduction.md

 ## About Tiled

 **Tiled is a 2D level editor that helps you develop the content of your game.
 Its primary feature is to edit tile maps of various forms, but it also supports free image placement as well as powerful ways to annotate your level with extra information used by the game.
-Tiled focuses on general flexiblity while trying to stay intuitive.**
+Tiled focuses on general flexibility while trying to stay intuitive.**

 In terms of tile maps, it supports straight rectangular tile layers, but also projected isometric, staggered isometric and staggered hexagonal layers.
 A tileset can be either a single image containing many tiles, or it can be a collection of individual images.
 In order to support certain depth faking techniques, tiles and layers can be offset by a custom distance and their rendering order can be configured.